Stereonet Analysis - Exercises

 -

-In the Project Files control bar, use the Add Existing Files to Project button to add the files to the project.
+In the Project Data control bar, click Add Existing Files to Project to add both files to the project.

 -

-In the Project Files control bar, locate these two files under the Points and Strings folders, drag-and-drop them into the 3D window (to load the files into memory).
+In the Project Data control bar, locate these two files under the Points and Strings folders, then drag-and-drop them into the 3D window (to load the files into memory).

 -